microsoft/FluidFramework/BREAKING.md

     `ChildLogger.create(logger, undefined, { someProperty: uuid() });`
 Whereas now it has nested property bags for error categories including `all` and `error`:
     `ChildLogger.create(logger, undefined, {all:{ someProperty: uuid() }});`

+### IContainerRuntimeOptions Format Change

+The runtime options passed into `ContainerRuntime` have been subdivided into nested objects, because all of them fall under two categories currently:

+-   `summaryOptions` - contains all summary/summarizer related options
+    -   `generateSummaries`
+    -   `initialSummarizerDelayMs`
+    -   `summaryConfigOverrides`
+    -   `disableIsolatedChannels`
+-   `gcOptions` - contains all GC related options
+    -   `disableGC`
+    -   `summaryEnableGC` (new)
+    -   `runFullGC`

+For a few versions we will keep supporting the old format, but the typings have already been updated.

 ## 0.36 Breaking changes
 - [Some `ILoader` APIs moved to `IHostLoader`](#Some-ILoader-APIs-moved-to-IHostLoader)